ndoll1998/AppliedTransformers/applied/tasks/nec/README.md

-# Entity Classification
+# Named Entity Classification

-The Entity Classification task aims to classify a given number of entities in a given text.
+The Named Entity Classification task aims to classify a given number of entities in a given text.

 ## Models